saideepa05/wordle-and-fibble-using-RL/README.md

 * Fibble4 → Wordle with 4 lies per game.
 * Fibble5 → Wordle with 5 lies per game.
 The more lies included, the harder it is for the RL agent to infer the correct word.
+### How lies are introduced?
+Wordle with lies are introduced by randomly altering the feedback given after a player's guess.
+Normally, Wordle provides color-coded hints: Green (G) for correct letters in the correct position, Yellow (Y) for correct letters in the wrong position, and Gray (G) for incorrect letters.
+In Fibble, a set number of lies (e.g., 1 lie in Fibble1, 2 lies in Fibble2, etc.) are introduced by randomly changing non-green tiles to another incorrect value.
+This means a Yellow (Y) might turn into Gray (G), or a Gray (G) might turn into Yellow (Y) or even Green (G), making the feedback misleading.
+The game ensures randomness in selecting which tiles to alter while avoiding too many changes to Green (G) tiles to maintain fairness.
+### Why Are Lies Introduced?
+Lies make the game more challenging by forcing players to analyze inconsistencies and strategize beyond direct color feedback.
+Players must deduce which hints are false by cross-checking multiple guesses, making the game more about logical deduction than simple pattern matching.
+This adds an element of deception and complexity, turning Wordle into a more strategic puzzle where identifying lies is just as important as finding the correct word.
 ### Features
 * Implementation of Wordle and Fibble environments.
 * Reinforcement Learning using Q-learning.